4513ECHO/vim-readme-viewer/doc/readme_viewer.txt

 ==============================================================================
 INTRODUCTION					*readme-viewer-introdution*

-*readme-viewer* or *vim-readme-viewer* help you to view some plugins' README(.md) file easily like vim help.
-Viewing vim help is very easy.
+*readme-viewer* or *vim-readme-viewer* help you to view some installed plugins' README(.md) file easily like vim help file.
+Viewing vim help file is very easy.
-Only `:help topic`!
+Only `:help {topic}`!
 This plugin usage is also easy.
 If you are using
 |dein.vim|, please try:
 >
 	:DeinReadme dein.vim